secAccord/secAccord/README.md

-- 👋 Hi, I’m @ungapl123
+- 👋 Hi, I’m @secAccord
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C++/Phyton
+- 🌱 I’m currently learning JavaScript/Typescript
-- 📫 How to reach me ...

 <!---
 ungapl123/ungapl123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.